ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 There are two ways a client can receive updates for a resource:

-1. Client Pull (see Section 7)
+1. Client Pull (see {{pull}});

-2. Server Push (see Section 8)
+2. Server Push (see {{push}}).

-At a high level, an ALTO client opens a persistent HTTP connection with an ALTO server and uses TIPS to retrieve a JSON object that contains a URI to a TIPS view of each network information resource that the client wants to monitor, along with a summary of each TIPS view (which provides, at minimum, the start and end sequence number of the updates graph and a server-recommended edge to consume first).
+At a high level, an ALTO client first uses the TIPS service to indicate the information resource(s) that the client wants to monitor.
+For each requested resource, the server returns a JSON object that contains a URI, which points to the root of a TIPS view, and a summary of the current view, which contains, at the minimum, the start-seq and end-seq of the update graph and a server-recommended edge to consume first.

-In the simplest use case, for client pull, the TIPS view summary provides enough information for the client to continuously pull each additional update, resulting in the workflow in {{fig-workflow-pull}}.
+In the simplest use case, for client pull, the TIPS view summary provides enough information for the client to continuously pull each additional update, following the workflow in {{fig-workflow-pull}}.

 ~~~~ drawing
 Client                                  TIPS